Frequently Asked Questions

 The staff person who completed the employer designation process has left—do I need to do anything?

 Yes.
-If the person who completed the Employer Designation process has left your business or organization, you must:
+If the person who completed the employer training has left your business or organization, you must:

 This ensures your business remains in good standing and can continue to participate in the pilot.